t27duck/active_reporting/README.md

 ### Drill down / Roll up (Drill up) with datetime columns

 The fastest approach to group by certain date metrics is to create so-called "date dimensions" and add on columns for each desired hierarchy.
-For those users that are restricted from organizing their data in this way,  ActiveRporting provides a `datetime_drill`  option that can be passed along dimension at metric definition to drill datetime columns.
+For those users that are restricted from organizing their data in this way,  ActiveRporting provides a `datetime_drill` option that can be passed with the dimension on the metric definition to drill datetime columns.

 To use, declare a datetime dimension on a fact model as normal: